EU Pay Transparency Directive Lithuania: 2026 Compliance Guide | PayAlign

 What happens if Sodra detects a 5% pay gap?

-The employer has 6 months to remediate before a mandatory Joint Pay Assessment is triggered.
+The employer has 6 months to remediate before a mandatory Joint Pay Assessment with the Works Council or Trade Union is triggered.
 The remediation window starts immediately when Sodra flags the gap.

 Ready to see PayAlign in action?